Deducteam/lambdapi/docs/options.rst

 --verbose <NUM>  sets the verbosity level to the given natural number (the default value is 1).
-A value of 0 should not print anything, and the higher values (up to 3) print more and more information.
+A value of 0 should not print anything, and the higher values print more and more information.

 --lib-root <DIR>  sets the library root, that is, the folder corresponding to the entry point of the Lambdapi package system.
 This is the folder under which